 The Daewoo K2 assault rifle was developed by the South Korean Agency for Defense Development and manufactured by S&T Motiv.
 S&T Motiv Co., Ltd (formerly S&T Daewoo and previously Daewoo Precision Industries) is a South Korean firearms and auto parts manufacturer founded in 1981).

-The Daewoo K2 is currently the standard service rifle of the Republic of Korea Armed Forces.
-K-series rifles have been exported to several countries, including Iraq, Cambodia, Malawi, Nigeria, Philippines, Senegal, Peru, and Indonesia.
+The Daewoo K2 is the Republic of Korea Armed Forces’ standard service rifle.
+K-series rifles have been exported to several countries, including Iraq, Cambodia, Malawi, Nigeria, the Philippines, Senegal, Peru, and Indonesia.

 The K2 has an 18-inch barrel with an AR-style bolt reminiscent of the M16, AR-style trigger system, and it uses 5.56mm AR magazines.
 It also disassembles like an AR.
 But when it comes to the gas system, it consists of an AK-style long-stroke gas piston.
 It’s a terrific rifle.
 Very reliable, accurate, and easy to control the recoil.
 By far my favorite rifle.

 There are two unique features of this rifle.
 The three-round burst mechanism does not re-set itself when the trigger is released.
-When the trigger is pressed for a second time, the last one stops the burst.
+The last one stops the burst when the trigger is pressed for a second time.
 This could be a trifle offputting if you expect three rounds and only get one.

 The sights are also unusual; the rear sight is a two-position flip unit, but instead of two apertures for two rangers, it has one aperture for daylight shooting, and the other flip has a notch and two white spots for night firing.
 Range adjustment is performed by turning a cam beneath the sight mount and lifting the entire unit; the maximum range setting is 600 meters.